 There continues to be strong evidence in the economy that business turnover and profit levels are increasing.
 Exchequer returns point towards higher corporate taxation income, including from the domestic sectors of the economy, while VAT receipts suggest further increases in business turnover.
-Alongside this, CSO data indicates that employment continues to grow in the sectors where low pay is most prominent - industry (+3,700 jobs in the year to end-March 2016), Accommodation and Food (+10,100 jobs in the year to end-March 2016), Administration and Support Services (+6,100 jobs in the year to end-March 2016), and Human Health and Social Work (+2,200 jobs in the year to end-March 2016).
+Alongside this, CSO data indicates that employment continues to grow in the sectors where low pay is most prominent - industry (+3,700 jobs in the year to end-March 2016), Accommodation and Food (+10,100 jobs in the year to end-March 2016), Wholesale and Retail (+2,000 jobs in the year to end-March 2016), Administration and Support Services (+6,100 jobs in the year to end-March 2016), and Human Health and Social Work (+2,200 jobs in the year to end-March 2016).
 CSO data also points towards strong growth in tourism and greater activity throughout the domestic economy.